 Prompt Embeddings

-A prompt embedding automatically injects a consistent set of tokens into every prompt used with a model, without the user having to type them each time.
-It's how you bake in style descriptors, brand language, or quality cues so they apply transparently across all generations from a model.
+A prompt embedding injects tokens into every prompt used with a model.
+Bake in style descriptors, brand language, or quality cues so they apply across all generations from that model.

-This article covers what embeddings are, the two types, how to set them up, and how they interact with custom-trained models.
+This article covers what embeddings do, supported training families, setup, and how they interact with Custom Models.

 image.png